Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Set the page file size to 40GB or even 100GB as a test and check whether the performance improves.

-Increasing the size could also help with resource-hungry high-end games.
-Important: Check in advance whether the drive on which the file is located has sufficient free space.
+Scaling up could also help with resource-hungry high-end games.
+Important: Check in advance whether the drive on which the file is located has enough free disk space.

 Recommended size for minimum requirements (with risk)

 Setting a Pagefile.sys that is too small carries the risk of system instability.
-A minimum size due to a lack of space on the hard disk should only be selected if there is sufficient physical RAM and the system load is low.
+A minimum size due to a lack of hard disk space should only be selected if there is sufficient physical RAM and the system load is low.

 Move Pagefile.sys